data301-2021-winter1/project-group40-project/README.md

 - what factor can help the team perform well.
 - Which player can mostly impact the game.

+-What kind of defensive ability can be defined as an elite defender?
+-Which team has the most powerful overall average defensive ability -Which team has the most competitive ability in the league?

 ## Describe your dataset in about 150-200 words

 The dataset is the box score and on/off plus-minus components of the NBA team RAPTOR in 2021 season.